Professional edition active

 Surgery for fibroids

-Surgery is usually reserved for women with any of the following:
+Surgery is usually reserved for women with one or more of the following characteristics:

 • A rapidly enlarging pelvic mass